Regional One Health’s focused ultrasound team just celebrated a major milestone: the 200th procedure performed at our East Campus Imaging Center.

 In 2020, Regional One Health became the first hospital in the state of Tennessee to offer focused ultrasound, a non-surgical procedure that provides immediate, lasting relief for hand tremors due to essential tremor or tremor-dominant Parkinson’s disease.

-Four years later, we’re celebrating a major milestone: on Thursday, August 8, the 200th focused ultrasound was performed at our East Campus Imaging Center.
+Four years later, we’re celebrating a major milestone: on Thursday, August 8, neurosurgeon Dr. Doug Taylor performed the 200th focused ultrasound at our East Campus Imaging Center.

 For the focused ultrasound team, the milestone represents more than just a number.
 It represents 200 people regaining their independence, 200 people getting back to their favorite hobbies, 200 people who can sign their name, 200 people who can go out to eat without feeling embarrassed.